Science and technology in China: Commercial aircraft

 The state owned Comac aerospace manufacturer aims to reduce Chinese dependency on foreign companies for large passenger aircraft.
 The future C919 aims to be completely made in China.

 Motor vehicles

 The automotive industry in China is the world's largest producer of motor vehicles.
 However, China's indigenous car companies have had difficulties on the global market and the growing electric vehicle market has been seen as way to remedy this.
 China in 2010 proposed controversial legislation requiring foreign electric vehicle producers to form minority joint-ventures and share technologies with Chinese carmakers in order to get market access.
 A 2011 report financed by the World Bank stated that China was becoming the world leader on electric vehicles.

 Shipbuilding

-In 2009-2010 China become the world's largest shipbuilder but South Korea regained the top position in 2011 in part due to more advanced technology.
+In 2009-2010 China became the world's largest shipbuilder, however South Korea regained the top position in 2011 due to more advanced technology.
 China is developing its technological abilities and competition is expected to increase.